Kietpawpan/infoX/README.md

 1. Legal knowledge was gained from the website of the Office of the Prime Minister.
 2. Decision trees were coded with HTML5/CSS/JavaScript.
 3. JQuery was used for dynamic display of queries, choices, and decisions: https://code.jquery.com/jquery-1.5.js.
-4. User interface was designed and coded with HTA/HTML/JavaScript/VBScript
+4. User interface was coded with HTA/HTML/JavaScript/VBScript
 5. The AI was programmed with Notepad++ and Visual Studio Code, tested, packaged, and released on Github.
+6. Batch scripts were learnt from http://www.youtube.com/user/CodeStop

 # Version History
+**1.3.5**
+Improved installer
+- Title name with version
+- Loading delay
+- user ID and password
+- Cleaner AI opening code

 **v1.3.4**
 1. Change the file name, from infoXInstaller.bat to InfoXInstaller.cmd
 2. Show the name and version number of the AI and copyright notification in InfoXInstaller.cmd